vk-2501/vk-2501/README.md

 - 📫 How to reach me **vkhurana50b@gmail.com**

-- ⚡ Fun fact **I am Software Engineer but credit goes to google ans stackoverflow.**
+- ⚡ Fun fact **I am Software Engineer but credit goes to google and stackoverflow.**

 ## 🚀 Languages and Tools: